ska-telescope/skampi/README.md

-Tango Example on Kubernetes
+TM Integration on Kubernetes
 ===========================

-The following are a set of instructions of running the Tango examples on Kubernetes, and has been tested  on minikube v0.34.1 with k8s v1.13.3 on Ubuntu 18.04.
+The following are a set of instructions of running the TMC prototype and the Webjive application on Kubernetes, and has been tested on minikube v0.34.1 with k8s v1.13.3 on Ubuntu 18.04.

 Minikube
 ========

 Using [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) enables us to create a single node stand alone Kubernetes cluster for testing purposes.
-If you already have a cluster at your disposal, then you can skip forward to 'Running the Tango Examples on Kubernetes'.
+If you already have a cluster at your disposal, then you can skip forward to 'Running the TM Integration on Kubernetes'.

 The generic installation instructions are available at https://kubernetes.io/docs/tasks/tools/install-minikube/.